uidoyen/xullnn.github.io/_posts/2018-11-7-public-protected-private.md

       - This constriction make private methods only accssible for current calling object, no receiver implies that the implied receiver is an invisible `self`, and this hidden `self` has no ambiguity inside a method definition -- it can only indicates the current object
       - No receiver also eliminate the possiblity of sending private methods to any other object other than current object since we cannot send a message to "nobody".

-As we mentioned ealier, *In this post, all discussions are under the context of instance methods.
+As we mentioned earlier, *In this post, all discussions are under the context of instance methods.
 Things may get different when it comes to class methods.*